joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 ## Step 8 - Create the Amazon Macie classification job
 Our final task is to create and run an Amazon Macie classification job, and verify the results.
 1. Navigate to [Amazon Macie](https://console.aws.amazon.com/macie) in the AWS Management Console.
+Confirm that you are in the correct Region.
 2. If this if the first time you've used Amazon Macie in the account, you will need to enable the service.
 Click on "Get started".
 Review the Macie information, then click "Enable Macie".
 3. Click "Jobs" in the navigation panel, then click "Create job"
 4. Mark the checkbox next to the bucket named "<accountID>-macielflab-data>".
 Leave all other buckets unchecked, then click "Next".